Choctaw Village Locations

 Further on that page Roullet gave the distance from Jachou (Yazoo) to Cushtusha as one league.
 As for our surveyor for this township, Seth McCleary, the best hint he had to a village at this location was that the land had been cultivated.
 For those wanting to verify the locations…on MPAFD I 96/7 Lusser stated the distance from Boucfouca to Cushtusha was five good leagues, or 12.5-13 miles.
 We measure 10 miles as the crow flies.
 Lusser did not mention passing Okeoulou which would have been the direct route.

 A more focused description was made by Roullet in his journal 1732, "The village of Crouetchitou (Couechitto) or the Great Village is situated on a small plain surrounded by very high hills, where nearly all the cabins of the Indians are built and their cleared lands are in the plain."
 See MPAFD I 147.
-We are confident the site of Couechitto included the long ridge that extended in Kemper County from T11N R14E Sections 9-24 and broken heights of T11N R15E Section 7, 18, 19 and 30 at and above the 500 foot contour.
-The high hills would have appeared majestic from the east or west.
-On the 1962 Lynville USGS 7.5 minute quad photorevised 1982, a Naval Military Runway called Bravo Field was constructed on the site sometime in the early 1960s.
+Couechitto was located on the plain above the 500 foot contour in Kemper County T11N R14E Sections 12 and 13 and T11N R15E Sections 7 and 18.
+Several hills rise to 540 and 560 feet.
 Halbert did not locate Couechitto as it was destroyed in the Choctaw Civil War.
 The British map makers RTG Map 1773 and Purcell Brown Map 1781 called the site East Congeto and noted the village had been destroyed.

 Lusser took a horse ride to Caffetalaya, "We went early to Caffetalaya which is only four leagues (10-11 miles) distant from Cushtusha".
 (MPAFD I 99) So from Cushtusha how far is it to Halbert's Caffetalya?
 We measured 5.5 miles; not the 10-11 miles we needed to locate the French village.
 On the same ridge as Halbert's location to the north about 4 miles is an area of small ridges at 500 feet elevation in Neshoba County which slope gently centered about T12N R13E Sections 27, 28, 29 and 33 or mostly south and east of the Bond community.
 This location has fewer surveyor noted paths and larger witness trees compared to Halbert's Caffetalaya, which you would expect of an older site.
 Our alternative French Caffetalaya location meets Lusser's distance from Cushtusha while placing French Caffetalaya further north and closer to the Chickasaws as drawn on Cresnay Map 1733.